 - Due diligence is your friend in such deals.
 You’ll always unearth an issue that wasn’t disclosed

 - Pay extra attention to any transfer taxes, both local and state

-- estoppel certificates from the tenants is very important
+- Estoppel certificates from the tenants are very important

 - If you feel there is a lingering issue, do not close the deal till you address it.

 - Clearly define the financial goals and objectives of the purchase.
 Make sure you have a clear understanding of the expected income, expenses, and return on investment.